 I decided to updated what I wrote five years ago.

 Seven years later, I don’t think of you as much and sometimes I feel guilty about that.
 Seven years later, I still wonder what you were thinking when you finally decided to die.
 Seven years later, I am still sad that you were hurting so much that you believed death was the only answer.
 Seven years later, I still wish you would have left a note.

 Seven years later, I am working through the trauma that was caused by your actions.
 Seven years later, I am married to a man who understands that trauma and loves me through the ugly times.
-Seven years later, I’m living out my calling calling as a pastor which includes talking about mental health, suicide, and addiction because your death made me realize that we don’t talk about those things in church which means people affected by these issues are suffering in silence.
+Seven years later, I’m living out my calling calling as a pastor which includes talking about mental health, suicide, and addiction because your death made me realize that we don’t talk about those things in church.
+And I don’t want anyone to feel like they have to suffer in silence like I did.
 Seven years later, I can look back on my journey and see that I am far stronger than I give myself credit for.

 Seven years later, you are still loved and missed by all who knew you.